 As you probably know, Samsung is already hard at work on new phones that are coming in 2020.
 They’ve already finalized the Galaxy S11 design and are likely busy working on the Galaxy Note 11 and Galaxy Fold 2.
 In May we learned that Samsung’s next Galaxy S already has an internal codename from the R&D department, and they’re making great progress.
 According to the popular leaster IceUniverse the Galaxy S11 is codename “Picasso”.
 This year the Galaxy S10 was known as “Beyond” behind the scenes.

-So far we’re hearing the Galaxy S11 will have a bigger and better screen, possibly one with a 90 or 120Hz refresh rate.
+So far we’re hearing the Galaxy S11 will have a bigger and better screen, possibly packing a 120Hz refresh rate.
+In fact, several leaks have all but confirmed Samsung will use a 120 Hz display, not 90 Hz like the Pixel 4.
 Expect the phone to have a slimmer profile and design than the Galaxy S10, tons of upgrades throughout, especially the new faster processor.
 However, we’re still several months away from actually having concrete information to share.

 Galaxy Note10 is Samsung's last 1/2.55-inch 1.4um CMOS flagship phone.
 Samsung has been using it for 4 years.
 Starting next year, Samsung S11 will adopt a new large-size large-pixel CMOS.